shilpagopi/ML/Recap/InterviewQuestions.md

 * Select the threshold with the largest G-Mean value.

 ### How to handle data imbalance
-* Use under sampling or over sampling to balance the data
+* Use under sampling or over sampling to balance the data (oversampling - overfitting, undersampling - info loss)
 * Change the prediction threshold value
-* Assign laregr sample weights to minority labels
+* Assign larger sample weights to minority labels
+* Use apt eval metrics (prec, rec, f1 instead of accuracy)
 * Detect anomalies

 ### CRV curves?
 Lift Curves?